 Consumer Perspectives (Interviews): Enrollment Pathways for Health Coverage in California

-This additional video was shown at the beginning of the briefing and features interviews with individuals who participated in the focus groups.
+This additional video was shown at the beginning of the briefing and features interviews with focus group participants.
 Production of the video was supported by The California Endowment.